What Is A Great Customer Service Experience?

 What’s the difference between guest experience and guest service?

-Guest experience and guest service are often used synonymously in the tourist attraction and hospitality management industries — yet there’s a clear distinction between the two.
+So what exactly do we mean when we talk about guest experience and guest service?
+The two terms are often used interchangeably in the tourist attraction and hospitality management industries — yet there’s a clear distinction between the two.

 Let’s start by talking about guest service.